 Our guide to men’s boots is here to help you decipher the different styles and designs of men’s boots.
 With so many styles on the market, it can be difficult to decide which men’s boots are best for your occasion.
-We take a look at the fantastic Chelsea boot, obviously! and also the many other designs, including the Desert, Jodhpur and the Alpine boot.
+We take a look at the fantastic Chelsea boot, obviously! and also the many other designs, including the Desert, Jodhpur and Alpine boot.
 There are many different boots available, all made from different materials like Suede, Nubuck and traditional Leather.

-The Desert boot, introduced by Nathan Clark in 1941 while stationed in Burma in the British Army.
+The Desert Boot was introduced by Nathan Clark in 1941 while stationed in Burma in the British Army.
 A Desert traditional Desert boot design should have a Suede upper and Crepe sole.
 The Desert boot is an ankle boot with 2 or 3 eyelets and an open lacing system to fasten.

-The protective toe caps, traditionally made from Steel, hence, “Steel Toe-Caps”, though this did not make the boots heavy.
-The modern toe-caps, made from a variety of materials, including TPU, Aluminium as well as composite materials offer the same amount of protection.
+The protective toe caps, were traditionally made from Steel, hence, “Steel Toe-Caps”, though this did not make the boots heavy.
+The modern toe caps, made from a variety of materials, including TPU, Aluminium as well as composite materials offer the same amount of protection.
 Some work boots designed for use on construction sites have to have a certificate to meet standards of protection, to keep you safe from impact, electric shock and chemicals.

-The first Jodphur boots introduced in the 1920’s in India were worn by polo riders on their horses.
+The first Jodphur boots introduced in the 1920s in India were worn by polo riders on their horses.
 The Jodphur is an ankle boot design with a rounded toe and a low heel.
 Originally the Jodphur boot fastened with a strap that ran around the ankle completely passing through a loop sewn at the back of the boots.
 The modern Jodphur boots include designs with straps that do not wrap around the ankle and also have elastic side panels, like the Chelsea boot.
 The Jodphur boot made by Crockett & Jones is the boot of choice worn by James Bond!

 The Alpine boot, usually made taller than normal boots and designed for use in extreme conditions.
 Made from a variety of materials including leather and synthetics.
 The ideal men’s boot to wear in shallow slushy snow, the Alpine boot will keep your feet warm and dry in the coldest of conditions.

 The Harness boot, often a heavyweight boot made for motorcycle riders.
-They can vary in height from short boots to tall near knee length boots.
+They can vary in height from short boots to tall near knee-length boots.
 The Harness boot was designed to protect motorcycle riders from the heat of the exhaust as they sit on the bike and also from injury if they were to fall off the bike.
 Often made with a steel toe-cap and metal shank in the heel and styled with a square toe.
-A tough and hard wearing boot made to withstand all sorts of conditions.
+A tough and hard-wearing boot made to withstand all sorts of conditions.

 The modern Wellington boot has become quite a fashion statement.
 A waterproof boot usually made from rubber or PVC.
 Leather, a material also used for tall boots, but more commonly known as country boots.
 The ideal boots for activities in the field or walking in wet and cold conditions.
-With many different uses and styles, the versatile Wellington worn by farmers and industrial workers as well as fashionistas alike is a must wardrobe addition.
+With many different uses and styles, the versatile Wellington worn by farmers and industrial workers as well as fashionistas alike is a must-wardrobe addition.